-The three cornerstones of muscle growth are training, rest, and diet.
+The three cornerstones of building muscle are training, rest, and diet.
 And genetics, of course.
-However, you can’t do much about that.
+However, you can’t do much about those.
 Let’s ignore genetics and focus on what you can improve, mainly eating for muscle growth.

 Everyone likes to eat.
-This article is all about what you should eat to give your muscles what they need to grow bigger and stronger.
+This article is about what you should eat to give your muscles what they need to grow bigger and stronger.
 Let’s assume that you already follow a good training program tailored to your individual needs and that you get enough high-quality sleep and recovery from your workouts.
-What and how much should you put into your mouth to ensure that it goes straight into your biceps?
+What are the best foods, and how much should you put into your mouth to ensure massive muscle gain?
 Read on!

 Strength Training + Enough Food = Muscle Growth

 Strength training makes you bigger and stronger.
 You start complicated signaling mechanisms in your muscle cells when you lift weights.
 These signals tell your body to start building muscle mass.
 After every workout, your muscle protein synthesis increases to the point where it exceeds muscle protein breakdown.
-Over time, this translates into a noticeably larger muscle mass.
+Over time, this translates into a noticeably larger muscle mass and improved muscle strength.

-While your training makes your muscles bigger, it can’t do so all on it’s own.
+While your training makes your muscles bigger, it can’t do so on its own.
 You can’t build muscle from thin air.
-If you don’t provide enough energy and nutrients from the food you eat, or your efforts will be for naught.
+If you don’t provide enough energy and nutrients from your food, your efforts will be for naught.

 You might have come across claims that the result of your efforts in the gym is 80 percent diet and 20 percent exercise.
 That is, of course, nonsense, at least if we’re talking about building muscle.
 Your diet is the most critical factor if you are trying to lose weight and body fat.
 In that case, changing your diet, as in eating less, is much more effective than trying to lose weight through exercise alone.
 However, you’ll gain muscle as long as you train hard, even if your diet is so-so, as long as you eat enough.